stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 OKRs are a key piece of the big picture.

-Try this instead: _our leadership team have recently been working together in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together with you_
+Try this instead: _our leadership team have recently been working together in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution transparently together with everyone in \[company name\]_

 ## OKR don't #4

 **Don't confuse OKRs with KPIs.**

-OKRs = one-off lifetime and only 2 to 4 per month or quarter for every 500 employees in your org
+OKRs = have a one-off lifetime and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org

-KPIs = ongoing lifetime and you may have 10 to 250 indicators worth tracking
+KPIs = have an ongoing lifetime and you may have 10 to 250 indicators worth tracking

-When you see KPIs going off track, or when you come up with new ideas for strategy or capabilities, that's when you introduce OKRs - to get them done!
+When you see KPIs going off track, or when you are thinking of new ideas for strategy or capabilities, that's when you introduce OKRs - to get them done!

 ## OKR don't #5